maplibre/martin/docs/src/37-sources-fonts.md

 ```

 ## Using from CLI

-A font file or directory can be configured from the [CLI](21-run-with-cli.md) with the `--font` flag.
-The flag can be used multiple times.
+A font file or directory can be configured from the [CLI](21-run-with-cli.md) with one or more `--font` parameters.

 ```shell
 martin --font /path/to/font/file.ttf --font /path/to/font_dir